lighthouse-labs/gitbook-node-chat-tutorial/README.md

 My background is in software development, focusing on web technologies.
 I started programming in university and haven't stopped since.

-I'm into Machine Learning, Quantum Mechanics, Psychology and Netflix (probably addicted at this point).

 ## Schedule